cast-org/figuration/site/4.3/get-started/migration.md

 - Font stack has been updated to give preference to Linux fonts over Arial.
 - `<hr>`, `.vr`, and other component dividers have all been consolidated to use borders, instead of `background-color` and `height` or `width`, to create dividers.

+### Widgets

+#### Dropdown
+- Added 'centered' and 'middle' alignment variants.
+Submenus do not inherit the centered or middle alignment, but will logically align based on direction.

 ## v4.3.0

 ### CSS